-When you seek care at our office, you are assured that Dr. Magpantay, Dr. Maharaj, Dr. Murtaza, Dr. Purring, Dr. Tomashevsky, Dr. Iarikova, Dr. Asher, Dr. Hoang, Dr. Kim, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.
+When you seek care at our office, you are assured that Dr. Magpantay, Dr. Maharaj, Dr. Murtaza, Dr. Purring, Dr. Tomashevsky, Dr. Iarikova, Dr. Asher, Dr. Hoang, Dr. Kim, Dr. Ogunsemi, and their staff utilize the latest in technology to enhance the quality and fit for your dental care.

 Our practice uses high power microscopes to enhance the precision of patient care.

 Dentistry is micro-surgery.
 Using microscope that is similar to the one an ophthalmologist uses enables us to create dental restorations with incredibly precise fit and finish.
 You just can’t fulfill that level of care with the naked eye.

 In addition to allowing precise, close-up work, the microscope directs a beam of light directly on the teeth, minimizing glare for you.